REACH 2.0 Near Peer Applications Extended to February 4th

 What is the REACH 2.0 Program?

-The REACH 2.0 program is a SAHMSA-funded, immersive training experience in evidenced-based addiction health care practices.
+The REACH 2.0 program is a SAMHSA-funded, immersive training experience in evidenced-based addiction health care practices.
 Through collaboration, specialized training, and national networking, Scholars and Near Peers gain the skills and support needed to deliver responsive, equity-focused care.
-The REACH 2.0 program mission is:

 To increase the knowledge of mental health and substance use disorder (SUD) providers in prevention, diagnosis, treatment, and recovery support.